 The Vectrex is an 8-bit video game console that was developed by Western Technologies/Smith Engineering.
 It was licensed and distributed first by General Consumer Electric (GCE), and then by Milton Bradley Company after their purchase of GCE.
-It was released in November 1982 at a retail price of $199.
 As the video game market declined and then crashed, the Vectrex exited the market in early 1984.

 Unlike other video game consoles, which connected to televisions and rendered raster graphics, the Vectrex has an integrated vector monitor which displays vector graphics.
 The monochrome Vectrex uses screen overlays to give the illusion of color.
 At the time, many of the most popular arcade games used vector displays, and GCE was looking to set themselves apart from the pack by selling high-quality versions of games such as Space Wars and Armor Attack.